masnrd/drone_ws/README.md

     - The only supported drone ID is `69` for now.
     - It is recommended to choose a latitude and longitude close to the starting point of the drone.
     - Note that the command is dropped if the drone is not connected to mission control, this is still in progress.

+#### Frontend
+The frontend can be accessed at `127.0.0.1:5000`.
+For now, this is simply a table displaying the state of all drones (just 1 drone for now), and polls the `/api/info` endpoint every second.